 Chapter 11

-Trying to hide behind the same podium, I opened up the book and as they kept praying, the words started to show up on the book…
+Trying to hide behind the same podium, I opened up the book and as they kept praying, the words started to show up on the book . . .

 “To the warriors fallen from heaven and conquerors of hell, we call upon you Bothet, Artoon, Xophur!”